top of page

 7.55pm - Sam's first ever seizure

 Sam had been ill over the weekend, with a high and difficult to control temperature and a strange red rash on his cheeks.
 When we reached out to the various out of hours doctors services we were assured it was just a virus.
-Sam seemed to be getting on Monday, but by the evening his high temperature had returned so we took him to the Walk in Centre in Derby to be properly assessed.
+Sam seemed to be getting better on Monday, but by the evening his high temperature had returned so we took him to the Walk in Centre in Derby to be properly assessed.

-Sam had an assessment, and nothing of significance was found, apart from the fact he had a red throat so he was prescribed penicillin as a precaution.
+Nothing of significance was found, apart from the fact he had a red throat so he was prescribed penicillin as a precaution.

-Just minutes after returning home, whilst Sam was sit on our kitchen table, he started to blow bubbles and didn't respond to me when I asked him if he was alright.
+Then just minutes after returning home from the doctors, whilst Sam was sat on our kitchen table, he started to blow bubbles and didn't respond to me.
 He then collapsed unconscious into my arms, having a seizure.
-This was Sam's first ever seizure. .
-Screaming I immediately rang 999 and with Sam in my arms I ran to my neighbour's house for help.
+This was Sam's first ever seizure.

 Sam was rarely ill.
 He was such a healthy, happy little boy.
 To see this happening to him made no sense at all.